plowside/Zefoy_TIKTOK_BOT/README.md

 * Struggling to install Python or PIP?
 Watch this video <a href="https://youtu.be/dYfKJMPNMDw?t=52">here</a>.
 * 502 Bad Gateway Error: `Zefoy.com blocked it either because of a VPN/proxy or maybe your country is blocked.`
-* Endless or unsolvable captcha? - set false in the config opposite captcha_auto_solve, or read point №6 in the **How to use** section
+* Endless or unsolvable captcha? - set false in the config opposite captcha_auto_solve